min9kwak/tumor-controller/README.md

 - **High anatomical variability**: Each patient's brain structure is unique, making generic healthy brain templates unsuitable
 - **Need for patient-specific reconstruction**: A personalized approach is required to generate realistic healthy brain images

-## Our Approach
+## 💡 Our Approach

 Previous methods for tumor removal in brain MRI often fail to preserve anatomical structures.
 We developed **BrainNormalizer**, a novel framework that leverages **Canny Edge Maps** with **ControlNet** to:
-- Remove tumor regions from diseased brain MRI
+- ✨ Remove tumor regions from diseased brain MRI
-- Reconstruct healthy tissue while **preserving patient-specific anatomical structures**
+- 🔧 Reconstruct healthy tissue while **preserving patient-specific anatomical structures**
-- Utilize edge conditioning to maintain structural integrity during inpainting
+- 🎨 Utilize edge conditioning to maintain structural integrity during inpainting

-Our method exploits the domain knowledge that **healthy brains are roughly symmetric**, using flipped edge maps as structural guidance for the generation process.
+> **🔑 Key Innovation:** Our method exploits the domain knowledge that **healthy brains are roughly symmetric**, using flipped edge maps as structural guidance for the generation process.

 ---